justinzapanta/Automate-and-Scrape/README.md

 ﻿# Automate-and-Scrape
-#The project is currently in development
+#This project is currently in development